-Let’s put some icing on this not-so-tasty cake, shall we?
-In an academic study (2017) Betternet finished #4 on the list of the 10 worst VPNs regarding security, with a shocking VirusTotal rank of 13.
-Are you still there in your chair?
+In an academic study in 2017, Betternet finished #4 on the list of the 10 worst VPNs regarding security, with a shocking VirusTotal rank of 13.

 So, let’s recap quickly: Is Betternet safe to use for security and privacy?
 Hell, no!
 That pretty much sums up what we think.